-- A \$10 non-refundable fee will be charged per day for this camp. - If camp is canceled by show management, refunds will be provided. - Register through FairEntry with the sibling's show entry by July 12.
-No late sign ups will be accepted.
-Registrations will be accepted on a first come first served basis.
+- A \$10 non-refundable fee will be charged per day for this camp. - If camp is canceled by show management, refunds will be provided. - Register using the entry form below and submit with sibling's show entry form by July 12. - No late sign-ups will be accepted.
 Space is limited.